 The decision to study abroad is one that must be made by you and your family.
-Even with the care that university staff members devote to your safety, and even if you carefully follow provided guidelines, we cannot guarantee a completely safe environment, just as no one can guarantee it here in the United States.
+Even with the care that University staff members devote to your safety, and even if you carefully follow provided guidelines, we cannot guarantee a completely safe environment, just as no one can guarantee it here in the United States.
 Nor can we force you to follow these guidelines when you are on your own.
-We urge you, however, to pay attention to them and to exercise the same caution as you would in the United States, in order to have the best study abroad experience possible.
+We urge you, however, to pay attention to them and to exercise the same caution as you would in the United States, to have the best study abroad experience possible.

-You may find more safety information at htps://auabroad.american.edu.
+You may find more safety information at https://auabroad.american.edu.
 With more than 20 years of excellence and experience in the field, we are committed to administering safe programs abroad.
 Should you have any questions about AU Abroad safety or other details, we invite you to get in touch with us.
-Call AU Abroad Executive Director Sara Dumont at 202-885-1320 or the AU Public Safety emergency number 24 hours per day, 7 days per week, at 202-885-3636.
+Call AU Abroad Executive Director Sara Dumont at (202)885-1320 or the AU University Police emergency number 24 hours a day, 7 days a week, at (202)885-3636.